 - Trust Marketing Platform

-AI writing tools: best as writing assistants, not writer replacements.
+AI review response writing tools: best as writing assistants, not writer replacements.

 Hey!
 Welcome to Local Marketing Insider where 5,410 local marketing professionals get better at reputation strategy & more 2x a month.

-The topic of AI-generated writing content has been buzzing in the marketing world.
+The topic of AI-generated reviews and content has been buzzing in the marketing world.

 AI writing tools use a topic or input to produce copy variations automatically.
 They can brainstorm article title variations, write article outlines or expand on existing content by writing additional paragraphs.